RemcoSmitsDev/buildable-serializer-bundle/README.md

  *
  * THIS FILE IS AUTO-GENERATED.
 DO NOT EDIT MANUALLY.
  */
-final class UserNormalizer implements NormalizerInterface, GeneratedNormalizerInterface, NormalizerAwareInterface {
+final class N67c521d5_UserNormalizer implements NormalizerInterface, GeneratedNormalizerInterface, NormalizerAwareInterface {
     use NormalizerAwareTrait;
     /**